No description

 package.json

-Selected fields are documented in the create-workspace README.
+Selected fields are documented in the workspace template README.

 {